 Rwanda (locally known as U Rwanda, literally “the extension” or “the extending territory”) is a small, landlocked country in the heart of Africa.
-Despite its legendary paucity of natural resources and absence of any obviously significant geostrategic asset, Rwanda has fascinated Western writers and policy-makers over the 20th century.
+Despite its legendary paucity of natural resources and absence of any obviously significant geostrategic asset, Rwanda has fascinated Western writers and policymakers over the 20th century.
 The accounts of the early European explorers and missionaries describe precolonial Rwanda as one of “the greatest and the most complex” kingdoms in central Africa and “one that differed from all the others” (Vansina 2004, p.
 1; cited under General Overviews).
 A prominent scholar describes post-independence Rwanda as “one of the very rare examples of a genuine social revolution accompanying the accession of an African state to independence” and the paradigmatic “case of a large-scale, thorough-going transformation occurring under the auspices . . . of a colonial power” (Lemarchand 1970, p.
 3; cited under General Overviews).
 In 1994 Rwanda suddenly became the focus of horrified international attention as the epicenter of genocidal violence that engulfed the whole Great Lakes region and proved wrong the post-Holocaust pledge of “never again.”
 Moreover, post-genocide dynamics have attracted an important body of literature in which, as was the case in the years preceding the 1994 genocide, Rwanda is once again praised as a model of development in Africa and—in a revealing phrase—a “donor darling.”
-This bibliography gives an overview of the rich body of literature that has developed over a century, and especially since the 1994 genocide, to account for the myths and realities of Rwanda, past and present.
-The focus is on the country’s social, political, and economic critical junctures as well as on key distinctive features and areas of contention that have received varied amounts of scholars’ attention across time and space.
+This article gives an overview of the rich body of literature that has developed over a century, and especially since the 1994 genocide, to account for the myths and realities of Rwanda, past and present.
+The focus is on the country’s social, political, and economic critical junctures as well as on key distinctive features and areas of contention that have received varied amounts of attention from scholars across time and space.

 The most influential figures in Rwandan studies are probably Alexis Kagame and Jan Vansina.
 Kagame used his distinguished and multidisciplinary scholarship along with his social prestige and the Catholic Church’s facilities to reveal, illuminate, and sometimes embellish or “Europeanize” altogether various aspects of Rwanda (Kagame 1972–1975).
 Vansina pioneered the study of Rwanda past—and present—as a subject of scientific inquiry (Vansina 2004).
 Lugan 1997 and Chrétien 2003 account for the evolution of Rwanda from prehistoric ages to modern times.
 Lemarchand 1970, Prunier 1998, and Guichaoua 2010 provide essential background for understanding the roots and routes of political dynamics that culminated in the 1990–1994 genocidal violence and its aftermath.
 Reyntjens 2017 is the most comprehensive, if critical, account of the 1994 Rwandan genocide.

 Chrétien, Jean-Pierre.
 The Great Lakes of Africa: Two Thousand Years of History.
 Translated by Scott Straus.
 New York: Zone, 2003.